dcroman/Tremometer/README.md

 EXAMPLE
 An example of one day of instrument-corrected, bandpass-filtered (0.5-20Hz) seismic data containing multiple episodes of harmonic tremor is provided as 'example.asc'.
-To run as an example, download this file and unzip it, place it in a directory with tremometer_control.m and tremometer.m, edit tremometer_control.m to set fs=40 and x=example.asc, and run tremometer_control.m at the command line.
+To run as an example, download this file and unzip it, place it in a directory with tremometer_control.m and tremometer.m, edit tremometer_control.m to set fs=40 and x=example.asc, and run tremometer_control.m at the Matlab command line.
 You can also adjust parameters 6 and 7 to see the effect on the number of detections.

 OUTPUT